 All medicines have risks and benefits.
-Your doctor has weighed the risks of you having this medicine against the benefits they expect it will have for you.
+Your doctor or pharmacist has weighed the risks of you being given this medicine against the benefits they expect it will have for you.

-This medicine is used to treat bacterial infections of the bones, blood or joints.
-It will generally be used when the bacteria causing the infection are not satisfactorily eliminated by other antibiotics, or when patients are allergic to other antibiotics.
+Teicoplanin Sandoz is an antibiotic.
+It is used to kill bacteria responsible for infections of the bones, blood or joints.
+This antibiotic is generally used when the bacteria causing the infection are not satisfactorily eliminated by other antibiotics(eg: penicillin), or when may be patients are allergic to other antibiotics.

 It contains the active ingredient teicoplanin.

 Teicoplanin belongs to a group of medicines called glycopeptide antibiotics.

 Ask your doctor if you have any questions about why this medicine has been prescribed for you.
 Your doctor may have prescribed it for another reason.

 This medicine is only available with a doctor's prescription.

 There is no evidence that this medicine is addictive.